Mantve/Neopixel-Compilation/README.md

 # Neopixel-Compilation

-This script features compilation of multiple Neopixel led strip light modes, with ability to change modes and colours on the fly.
+This script features a compilation of multiple Neopixel led strip light modes, with the ability to change modes and colors on the fly.

-The script is stable, even the save feature works.
-However, the code is written in 2016 so little cleanups and improvements are needed.
+The script is stable, saving feature should work.
+However, the code was written in 2016, so cleanups and improvements are needed.

+Looking at this after many years, lots of code sections do not make any sense at all.
+Unfortunately, I cannot improve or test it at the moment due to not owning a Neopixel strip anymore.